 From 1947 to 1972, the brothers launched 75 hulls, each better than the last and each with their own unique character and innovations.
-Johnny was the fisherman that brought new ideas and oversaw management, Tommy the designer and builder who oversaw the carpentry and painting trades, and Emil the engineer, directing all mechanical and electrical work in new construction as well as in service.
+Johnny, the fisherman, brought new ideas and oversaw management, Tommy, the designer and builder, oversaw the carpentry and painting trades, and Emil, the engineer, directed all mechanical and electrical work in new construction as well as in service.
 Of the three dedicated brothers, it was Tommy's obsession with his work that became legendary and provided the energy and inspiration in the yard's incessant quest for perfection.
 However, two years after the passing of the family patriarch, Pop Rybovich, Tommy Rybovich passed from cancer in 1972.
 The soul of the yard, and the head of design and hull building, had passed far too young at the age of 52.

 In 1984, Michael, too, decided to leave and with father, Emil, his brother, Marty Evans, and family friend, Ed Bussey, started a boat building company called Rybovich International with the goal continuing to innovate the world of sportfishing and build a better boat.
-The first of those new hulls was Ruthie, a 32' Walkaround built for Charlie Bouchard and based on a concept that legendary angler, Nick Smith, had applied to a 30' Daytona.
-The boat proved a great fishing platform, and with her new bottom could fish in rough water along side boats twice her size.
+The first of those new hulls was Ruthie, a 32' Walkaround built for Charlie Bouchard, based on a concept that legendary angler, Nick Smith, had applied to a 30' Daytona.
+The boat proved a great fishing platform and, with her new bottom, could fish in rough water along side boats twice her size.

 No matter how you feel about the current immigration issue, one area in which I'm sure we are all in agreement is that the mass immigration from Europe and Asia in the late 19th and early 20th centuries was the foundation upon which the industrialized United States of America was built.
 Individuals and whole families left their native lands fleeing oppression, unemployment, and poverty to seek the new frontiers and opportunity that seemed all but guaranteed in the new world.
 Perseverance and a strong back were the only prerequisites for procuring a better life than the one left behind.
 It was on this premise that my grandfather, John Rybovich Sr, set out in 1900 at the age of 16 from his native Austro-Hungary (which would become known as Yugoslavia after WW I).